 Q. Because the parish is conducting a capital campaign is the parish exempt from the Bishop’s Annual Appeal?

-A. The first year any parish that conducts a capital campaign, per Diocesan policy, the Bishop’s Annual Appeal goal is “guaranteed.”
+A. The first year any parish conducts a capital campaign, per Diocesan policy, the Bishop’s Annual Appeal goal is “guaranteed.”
 Therefore, our parish goal to the 2021 Bishop’s Annual Appeal (approximately $24,000) will be rolled into and fulfilled by the capital campaign.
 As a result, the parish will have two options for the 2021 Bishop’s Annual Appeal.
 The first option is to continue the standard Bishop’s Annual Appeal mailings.
-With this option anything paid towards the appeal will be applied towards the “guaranteed” goal.
+With this option, anything paid towards the appeal will be applied towards the “guaranteed” goal.
 Most parishes choose this first option.
 The second option is to be removed from the 2021 Bishop’s Annual Appeal mailings.
 Either way, the 2021 Bishop’s Annual Appeal goal is “guaranteed”.
 Also, the 2022 and future Bishop’s Annual Appeal mailings will resume as normal.

 Q. Is there any potential revenue from Holy Spirit Church and Building?